-Course Number: 10SOCA13B Number 0f Credit Hours 4
+Number of Credit Hours 4

 Sociology originated as an intellectual response to the crisis confronting the midnineteenth century European society.
 Its development over a century and it since then has been influenced by a variety of socioeconomic and political conditions where it has been thought and practiced.
 It is now established as a multi-paradigmatic academic discipline, with its body of theoretical knowledge enriched and its methodological techniques and procedures systematized.
 Nevertheless, some of its original concerns have persisted and some of its classical theoretical and methodological landmarks are relevant even now.